 Basically, look out for a separate queue area labeled “Single Rider.”
 You’ll get to wait with your group and you’ll only be split up for the actual ride itself.
 Sometimes we’ve even ended up in the same car anyway!
 The best part about this?

-The line is usually similar or even shorter than the Fastpass+ queue, so it can be a great way to save some time in line.
+The line can end up being pretty short, similar to a Lightning Lane, so it can be a great way to save some time in line.
 These lines usually have wait times, so you should know what you’re in for before you hop in line.

 12. Avoiding Lines

 Now we’ve got a hack on how to avoid long lines altogether.
 Typically, the best time to find shorter lines in Disney parks is in the first hour of the morning or the last hour at night.
 Usually, people trickle in for a little while at park open and start to trickle out a little early for park close, so you’re more likely to find lines that are a little shorter than they normally would be.